-A young man stopped me while walking up a flight of steps in New Orleans many years ago, to ask for twenty-seven cents.
+On the day I left New Orleans, my heart light from enjoying the festivities of the Jazz Festival, I decided to take a photo of the Mississippi River before meeting friends for lunch.
+On the way up a flight of steps to the river bank, a young man stopped me and asked for twenty-seven cents.
 His breath reeked of beer, evoking an automatic response, “No, you’ll only spend it on beer.”
 It didn’t register that he’d asked for an odd amount.
 As crowds of Jazz Festival tourists brushed past us I tried to sidestep the young man and continue on my way.

 He stepped in front of me, saying, “I just want to put the money in my back pocket…not spend it on beer.”

 “I don’t believe you,” I said, and as I tried to move away, he again blocked my path.

 “Please…let me tell you my story,” he said.